na-na-hi/renget/archive/alichat.md

 ->**Description example:** With "Scenario" added to the bottom of the Description Box<-

 ##Examples of dialogue (Hidden Scenario)
-- You must include <START> at the beginning (or this box doesn’t work).
 - Content in this box is temporary and does not limit chat memory.
 It will eventually get pushed out of context.
+- You can make this content permanent by checking "Keep Example Messages in Prompt".
 - This is the “Hidden Scenario” box.
 The last dialogue example should be relevant to your “First Message” box.
 It can be used to drive the conversation in certain directions while also fleshing out the character’s personality/traits.
 - It’s important that there’s overlap between the Hidden Scenario dialogue example and the First Message for it to work consistently.
 - Alternatively, all your “Example of dialogues” could be branching paths for a conversation.
 (Think visual novel or quests or multiple scenarios).
 If they all naturally follow from the first message and your response, then they could drive the conversation in their respective directions.
 They need to be varied enough to prevent jumping from branch to branch and potential looping.